Generation of momentum transport in weakly turbulent $\beta$-plane magnetohydrodynamics: Introduction

 \section{Introduction}

-Since the early 1990s, much attention has been paid to the \emph{solar tachocline}, a thin layer which lies at the base of the convective zone (CZ) of the sun.
+Since the early 1990s, much attention has been paid to the \emph{solar tachocline}, a thin, stratified layer which lies at the base of the convective zone (CZ) of the sun.
 The tachocline separates the core (which rigidly rotates on spheres) from the CZ (which differentially rotates on cylinders) and exhibits strong radial shear (see, for example, \cite{schou98}).
 It is widely believed \cite{charbonneau2020,miesch,hughes_book} that the tachocline is home to the so-called $\Omega$-effect and thus is of crucial importance to the solar dynamo: the shear drags poloidal magnetic field lines originating from the core, converting them to a strong toroidal field, which is stored in the tachocline.
+According to Parker's ``interface dynamo'' theory \cite{parker93}, the $\alpha$-effect, whereby small-scale, turbulent helical motions twist the toroidal field back into the poloidal direction, occurs just above the tachocline where the toroidal field is stored, at the bottom of the CZ, preventing the stored field from quenching the $\alpha$-effect \cite{cattaneo96}.

-Considerable debate in the literature has surrounded the nature of turbulent momentum transport in the tachocline, which is of central importance to the question of why the tachocline exists in the first place.
-Spiegel and Zahn (1992) \cite{spiegel92} first proposed that the turbulence would act as an eddy viscosity, which would prevent the tachocline from spreading inward due to meridional cells.
-Gough and McIntyre (1998) \cite{gough98} instead argued that the tachocline is essentially 2D, and so turbulence would act as a \emph{negative} viscosity and produce mean ordered jetst through potential vorticity (PV) mixing.
-How such PV mixing would oppose the downward ``burrowing'' the tachocline (due to meridional circulation in the CZ) remains unclear.
+Considerable debate in the literature has surrounded the nature of turbulent momentum transport in the tachocline, which is of central importance to the question of why the tachocline does not tend to spread into the inner radiative zone due to the motion of meridional cells in the CZ.
+Spiegel and Zahn (1992) \cite{spiegel92} first proposed that the turbulence would act as an eddy viscosity which balances the inward radial transport of angular momentum on large scales.
+Gough and McIntyre (1998) \cite{gough98} instead argued that the tachocline is essentially 2D due to strong stratification (see \cite{garaud} for a more recent perspective), and so turbulence would act as a \emph{negative} viscosity and produce mean ordered jets through the mixing of potential vorticity (PV).
+In the presence of differential rotation, PV (as opposed to angular momentum) is the essential conserved quantity, and it is defined as ${\rm PV}=\zeta+f,$ where $\zeta$ is the vorticity and $f$ the Coriolis parameter.
+How such PV mixing would oppose the downward ``burrowing'' of the tachocline remains unclear.
+The presence of the toroidal magnetic field is also known to play a profound role in this story as well: the field gives rise to magnetohydrodynamic (MHD) instabilities \cite{dikpati1999} which can redistribute angular momentum \cite{cally2001} and quench the formation of jets \cite{tobias2007}.